| | |

 But, now, with today’s tender beef tips recipe, you can get that same experience at home.
 I paired mine with egg noodles, just like my Mom always did.

 This recipe is reminiscent of my childhood.
-My Mom used to make this for me (and still does!), loaded with caramelized onions and a rich gravy, the whole family loves it!
+My Mom used to make this for me (and still does!), loaded with caramelized onions, a rich gravy and other simple ingredients the whole family loves it!

 This great recipe, even with the list being more than a handful of ingredients, it is still a super easy dish to whip up.
-It doesn’t taken much time at all.
+It doesn’t take much time at all.

-We love making this in the cooler months because it is so comforting and really brings me back memories, and fills me full of warmth.
-But we still enjoy our Beef Tips and Noodles all year long.
+This is our favorite meal to make in the cooler months because it is so comforting and really brings me back memories, and fills me full of warmth.
+But we still enjoy our Beef Tips with Noodles all year long.

 Some of my other favorite comfort recipes we have on our site include Baked Macaroni and Cheese, Crockpot Swedish Meatballs and Mississippi Pot Roast!